 International Yoga Day 2018: Why you Need to Celebrate it in India

-More than 14 million people travel to India every year in order to explore the country‘s coulours, cultures and beautiful landscapes.
+More than 14 million people travel to India every year in order to explore the country‘s colors, cultures, and beautiful landscapes.
 Only in India, we have more holidays in a year than normal days.
-You might have heard of the most famous public festivities like Holi, Diwali and Navaratri.
+You might have heard of the most famous public festivities like Holi, Diwali, and Navaratri.

 Visiting India is definitely worth it.
-Wether you like the mountains, beaches, seas, jungles, rain forests or deserts, in India you will find it all.
+Whether you like the mountains, beaches, seas, jungles, rain forests or deserts, in India you will find it all.

-This year, the International Yoga Day will be on the 21st June.
+This year, the International Yoga Day will be on the 21st of June.

 Connect with like-minded people

 Even though there are many yogis out there already, most of us are still sourrounded by people who live unhealthy lives filled with stress and tension.
 During the International Yoga Day in Rishikesh, you can enjoy connecting with like-minded people who have- like you- started their spiritual journey already.
 Being surrounded by positive and shanti (peaceful) vibes will lift up your spirit and encourage you to evolve and create.